Athletic Training: Admissions

 - Completion of the pre-professional observation assignments.
 These observations take place on campus and consist of a specified number of hours at practices and games with California's varsity athletic teams.

-- A personal interview with a faculty member of the department.
+- A personal interview with the Athletic Training Program selection committee .

 - Entrance exam score.